 The act of reading the offset registers employs a dedicated read offset register pointer.
 The contents of the offset registers can be read on the Qo-Qn pins when $\overline{\text{LD}}$ is set LOW and $\overline{\text{REN}}$ is set LOW.
 Data are read via Qn from the Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
 Upon the second LOW-to-HIGH transition of RCLK, data are read from the Full Offset Register.
-The third transition of RCLK reads, once again, from the Empty Offset Register.
-See Figure 15, Parallel Read of Programmable Flag Registers, for the timing diagram for this mode.
+The third transition of RCLK reads, once again, from the Empty Offset Registers, for the timing diagram for this mode.